Mission: Impossible (film): Reactions from original television series cast

 Several cast members of the original television series that ran from 1966 to 1973 reacted negatively to the film.
 Actor Greg Morris, who portrayed Barney Collier in the original television series, was reportedly disgusted with the film's treatment of the Jim Phelps character, and he walked out of the theater before the film ended.
-Peter Graves, who played Phelps in the original series as well as in the late-1980s revival, also disliked how Phelps turned out in the film.
-Graves had been offered the chance to reprise his role from the TV series but turned it down upon learning his character would be revealed as a traitor, and that he would be killed off at the end of the film.
+Peter Graves, who played Jim Phelps in the original series as well as in the late-1980s revival, also disliked how Phelps turned out in the film.
+Graves had been offered the chance to reprise his role from the TV series but turned it down upon learning his character would be revealed as a traitor and would be killed off at the end of the film.

 Martin Landau, who portrayed Rollin Hand in the original series, expressed his own disapproval concerning the film.
 In an MTV interview in October 2009, Landau stated: When they were working on an early incarnation of the first one—not the script they ultimately did—they wanted the entire team to be destroyed, done away with one at a time, and I was against that.
 It was basically an action-adventure movie and not Mission.
 Mission was a mind game.
 The ideal mission was getting in and getting out without anyone ever knowing we were there.
 So the whole texture changed.
 Why volunteer to essentially have our characters commit suicide?
 I passed on it ...
 The script wasn't that good either!